Dr. Richard Smith can make you a lot more money from your investments.

 The “trailing” part of “trailing stop” means that your “stop” can move – if your stock hits a new high, your stop moves up higher, too – it “trails” new highs in your investment.

-Let me show you what I mean with a True Wealth trade we made a couple years ago…
+Let me show you what I mean with a trade we made several years ago in my True Wealth newsletter…

 In April 2007, when we entered the trade, one of China’s big oil producers, PetroChina, traded around $113 per share.
 In 2009, PetroChina traded around $115.
-So in just over two years, the stock basically did nothing.
+So after about two years, the stock had basically done nothing.

 But here’s how we traded it in True Wealth…

 The stock soared soon after we bought it.
-Shares made it all the way up to over $250.
-And we simply followed our rules.
-We sold half once we were up 100%.
+Shares made it all the way up to more than $250.
+And we simply followed our plan.
+We sold half after we were up 100%.
 Then, when the stock fell 25% (hitting our trailing stop), we sold the rest.

 Richard created a simple website that tracks these things for you.
 He calls it TradeStops.